geopm/geopm/integration/experiment/README.md

-There is some functionality that is shared between different expereiments and these features are captured in python modules at the base of the experiement directory.
+There is some functionality that is shared between different expereiments and these features are captured in python modules at the base of the experiment directory.

 #### `common_args.py`